PatrykChrabaszcz/Papers/Dropout.md

 From the paper:
 - "(...) there have been some attempts to apply the dropout, a popular regularization scheme for the feed forward neural networks, to RNNs, but they do not perform as well as other regularization scheme such as weight noise injection."
 - "(...) rnnDrop, which drops out hidden nodes instead of some connections.
-That is, rnnDrop drops both the non-recurrent and recurrent connectionsthat are connected to the dropped nodes.
+That is, rnnDrop drops both the non-recurrent and recurrent connections that are connected to the dropped nodes.
 More importantly,the dropout mask is randomly selected for each input sequenceand fixed throughout the sequence. "
 - "Although DBLSTM networks trained with rnnDrop showed superior performances, it took much longer to train them."

 Others about this paper: